The Expert Tips for Planning a Solo Road Trip

-Want to see the USA solo by car but have no clue how to plan?
-Here are the expert tips for planning a solo road trip across the U.S. from the female, solo traveler who’s driven tens of thousands of miles across America.
+Planning a trip by car cross country alone but have no clue where to start?
+Here are the expert tips for planning a solo road trip across the U.S. from the female solo traveler who’s driven about 40 thousand miles across America.
+No joke.